According to Quartz, it is estimated that about 500,000 Nigerian students graduate from tertiary institutions every year.

 If you are a graduate above 30 years old, it is reasonable to assume that you have a strong influence over at least two uneducated youths around you— your mechanic, gateman, domestic help, vulcanizer, someone.

 Let’s estimate that at least 5 million graduate youths have influence over 2 uneducated youths around them — that’s 10 million people who can be directly influenced by the educated.
-If you add this 10 million people to the 12.5 million people I calculated earlier, you will find that you have a combined force of 22.5 million people who can and should vote!
+If you add these 10 million people to the 12.5 million people I calculated earlier, you will find that you have a combined force of 22.5 million people who can and should vote!

 PLEASE, don’t let anyone SELL you the narrative that only the poor, uneducated people e.g. touts, area boys and so on can swing the vote in this country.
 Or that the people who vote are not online or on social media.
 It is a BIG LIE to keep you indoors on voting day.
 I fell for it myself once.
-So no judgement here.
+So no judgment here.

 My point is, we have the power to elect the next president of this country.
 This very rough calculation I just did paints a picture of how possible it is for us to swing the vote however we want.